 - The Bottom Line: While you can find innerspring mattresses out there for a much lower cost, they simply won’t deliver the kind of mattress performance offered by the Saatva.

-Our top pick for the best hybrid mattress for people with lower back pain is the Tuck mattress.
+Our top selection for the best hybrid mattress for people with lower back pain is the Nest Alexander Signature Hybrid mattress.

 Our choice for the best all-latex mattress for people with lower back pain is the Sleep On Latex Pure Green Mattress.